duspviz-mit/web-map-workshop/1_codeYourFirstWebsite/README.md

 }
 ```

-Font family prioritizes a list of font names for the selected element.
-Line height specifies the minimal height of line boxes within the element.
+`font-family` is a list of priorities.
+In the case of the above, the browser checks to see if the user has access to the Helvetica font; if not, Arial is substituted; if even Arial is not found (an unlikely scenario) the system's default [sans-serif font](https://en.wikipedia.org/wiki/Sans-serif) is used.
+Line height specifies the minimal height of lines within the element.

-#### *Change Background Color*
+#### Background Color

-Adjust the color of an element using background color.
+The color of an entire element can be modified by using the `background-color` property.

 ```css
 p {